fnr1r/kadishutu/README.md

 but because they're built with pyinstaller, they might get flagged by your antivirus.

+(fun fact, this project also works on Windows 7 (the best version) with VxKex and Python 3.9)

 ### Additional setup

 Some data is not bundled with the editor.
 While not strictly necesary, adding